tsprlng/useful-pgp-agent/tools/README.md

 ## opgpcard

 A tool to inspect, configure and use OpenPGP cards.
-All calls of this tool are non-interactive (this tool is designed to be easily usable from shell-scripts).
+All calls of this tool are usable in a non-interactive way (this tool is designed to be easily usable from shell-scripts).

+Alternatively, PINs can be entered interactively on the host computer, or via a pinpad on the smartcard reader, if available.

 ### List and inspect cards